usamaAbuelnour/Crowdfunding-product-page/README.md

 ![alt text](./src/assets/screenshots/3.PNG)

-and you veiw the total product statistics
+And you can view the total product statistics

 ![alt text](./src/assets/screenshots/4.PNG)